ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 The Machine Hub includes a suite of traditional machining tools as well as a waterjet cutter capable of processing a wide range of materials.

 [CNSI: Machining Hub](https://www.cnsi.ucsb.edu/facilities/machining-hub)

-This creates a simple division between the two spaces:

-### Innovation Workshop — Elings 3430

-Rapid prototyping, 3D printing, microfluidics fabrication, laser cutting, electronics, polymer processing, and specialized fabrication.

-### Innovation Workshop Machine Hub — Elings 2442

-Manual machining, hand tools, mechanical fabrication, and waterjet cutting.

-> **Build it.
-Test it.
-Learn from it.
-Make it better.**

-That is the Innovation Workshop.